ktaylor63/southeast/site/content/about/leadership.md

 Before coming to Atlanta, Mike worked in the Southwest Region where he was involved with conflicts over endangered fish and water management.
 He also worked on fisheries management issues in the Great Lakes and Mississippi River Basin for the Service’s Midwest Region.

 Mike got his start in natural resource management and policy development as a Knauss Sea Grant Fellow, where he worked for the Committee on Natural Resources in the U.S. House of Representatives.

+## Leopoldo "Leo" Miranda, Assistant Regional Director, Ecological Services

+Leopoldo Miranda is the Assistant Regional Director of Ecological Services for the U.S. Fish and Wildlife Service-Southeast Region.
+Prior to his current position, he has been a marine biologist in Puerto Rico, a private lands program coordinator in Washington D.C., and Supervisor of the Chesapeake Bay Office in Annapolis, Maryland.
+Mr. Miranda has received multiple recognitions including a Service to America Medal Finalist of his innovative approaches to develop conservation partnerships.
+He is an avid hunter and fisherman loving the outdoors and habitat management.
+Mr. Miranda received his Bachelor’s Degree in Marine Biology from the University of Puerto Rico and a Master’s Degree in Zoology from North Carolina State University.
+He lives in Georgia with his wife Jessica, his son Pablo and four 4-legged family members, named Venus, Bromelia, Tanna and Rex.

 <!-- ## Allan Brown, Assistant Regional Director, Fisheries and Aquatic Conservation -->
 ## David Viker, Regional Chief, National Wildlife Refuge System